MI: Hey Chad! Thanks for meeting with me today. To start things off: Where are you from? What do you do?

-Answer: I guess the biggest piece of advice I would give is something I got when I was 17 years old.
+CE: I guess the biggest piece of advice I would give is something I got when I was 17 years old.
 Persistence beats resistance.
 There’s a hurdle everywhere you look and there’s a bunch that you’ve never seen before.
 So, if you refuse to give up, then you’ll have to eventually succeed.

 MI: Do you have a favorite strain?

-CE: OG Kush has been a long time favorite of mine.
+CE: OG Kush has been a long-time favorite of mine.

 CE: NJ CRC 17:30.
 It’s the only thing I read these days.
-261 of pages of torture.
+261 pages of torture.
 Honestly, the only things I have time to read are business books.
 “Good to Great” by Jim Collins.
 “Blue Ocean” by W. Chan Kim and Renée Mauborgne is another business book that I’ve really enjoyed.
-I’m always a huge Star Wars fan, so I’ve read almost every paperback novel.
+I’ve always been a huge Star Wars fan, so I’ve read almost every paperback novel.
 As far as listening, I’m a big music guy and most of what I listen to is classic rock, 90’s Hip Hop, and the Howard Stern show.